scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

     case User(name = `name`, id = userId) => userId
 ```

-Last, but not least, named tuples are opening a new paradigm of metaprogramming by letting you to compute structural types without need for macros!
+Last, but not least, named tuples are opening a new paradigm of metaprogramming by letting you compute structural types without need for macros!
 The `Selectable` trait now has a `Fields` type member that can be instantiated to a named tuple.

 ```scala